 This global rush for land slowed, but did not stop, by 2012.

-The tendency for land grabs is facilitated by governments desperate to welcome investment, and may offer vast and usually inhabited lands at bargain basement prices or turn a blind eye to illegal grabbing of community lands.
+This tendency for land grabs is facilitated by governments desperate to welcome investment.
+Governments may offer vast and usually inhabited lands at bargain basement prices or turn a blind eye to illegal grabbing of community lands.
 This is often self-defeating; many investment projects result in local conflicts that cost millions of dollars and even lead to projects being abandoned and country reputations being damaged.

 Repressive and austere governments often allow investors to engage in land speculation that can drive up grabbing of land that may not even be developed into an agricultural or resource development, but can be simply bought and sold off as their value increases.
 TIAA-CREF, a type of retirement fund for American workers, was accused of engaging in this practice in Brazil.

 Communities risk being forced off the land, with or without any compensation.
-Assuming their right to give or withhold their free, prior and informed consent, among other human rights, is not respected.
+Their right to give or withhold their free, prior and informed consent, among other human rights, risks being violated.
 Such communities will lose access to lands and resources from which they derive their livelihoods and which are of fundamental cultural or spiritual importance.

 Their social networks and access to markets will be disrupted.
 Their support networks will disappear as community members are forced to scatter far and wide.
 Such land grabs can threaten the survival of indigenous peoples and cultures and lead to a deadly spiral of impoverishment, disenfranchisement and conflict.

 We are a voice to you; you have been a support to us.
 Together we build journalism that is independent, credible and fearless.
 You can further help us by making a donation.
 This will mean a lot for our ability to bring you news, perspectives and analysis from the ground so that we can make change together.